 Sometimes, a limit can be good for you.
-Like speed limit while driving, it protects you and others.
+Like the speed limit, while driving, it protects you and others.
 The same principle applies to your spending.
 When you start your first job and start getting paid, a prepaid card can help you to manage your cash asset more safely.
 A prepaid card requires cash in your bank account.
 If there is no cash, you cannot spend further, which is an essential rule when it comes to spending.
-The prudent spending without a debt is the very first and basic step to build wealth.
+The prudent spending without debt is the very first and basic step to build wealth.
 In this regard, a prepaid card can be a great choice.

 2. No credit check

 When you apply for a credit card, the bank will ask many questions to measure your credibility.
 You don’t need to go through these hassles if you don’t really want to make debt to spend.
 Let’s say you could get a credit card.
 If you keep failing to pay off your credit card debt, it will accumulate and leave a dent in your credit rating.
-Also, the bank will charge you an interest on top of the principle.
+Also, the bank will charge you interest on top of the principle.